DNP Georgia Regents University, Augusta, GA

 Office: 333 North Washington Avenue, Ste.
 301.22, Dallas, TX 75246

-Her most current research focused on Reduction of 30-day Preventable Pediatric Readmission Rates with Post-Discharge Phone Calls Utilizing a Patient- and Family- Centered Care Approach, and was recently published in the Journal of Pediatric Health Care.
+Her most current research focused on Reduction of 30-day Preventable Pediatric Readmission Rates with Post-Discharge Phone Calls Utilizing a Patient- and Family- Centered Care Approach and was published in the Journal of Pediatric Health Care.
+She also has scholarship interest in strengthening partnerships between schools of nursing and community settings, specifically school districts and facilities serving urban, at risk children.

-Her service on nursing committees at Georgia Regents University have included: CONITAC (Technology Committee) member; DNP/NP Transition Leadership Task Force; DNP Program Committee; member of Undergraduate Programs Committee; member of Biobehavioral Nursing Advisory Committee; Chair, Undergraduate Admissions Committee; member, Undergraduate Admissions Committee; member, Nursing Faculty Practice Group Bylaws Committee
+Her service on nursing committees at Baylor have included: Graduate Studies, DNP Program, Undergraduate Curriculum, Program Effectiveness, Concept Based Curriculum Task Force, and Educational Technology.
+While at Georgia Regents she served on CONITAC (Technology Committee) member; DNP/NP Transition Leadership Task Force; DNP Program Committee; member of Undergraduate Programs Committee; member of Biobehavioral Nursing Advisory Committee; Chair, Undergraduate Admissions Committee; member, Undergraduate Admissions Committee; member, Nursing Faculty Practice Group Bylaws Committee.

 Flippo, R. (2014).
 Reduction of 30-day Preventable Pediatric Hospital Readmission Rates Utilizing Post-Discharge Phone Calls within a Patient- and Family-Centered Care Model: A Quality Improvement Project.
 Poster presentation, Georgia Regents University, Graduate Research Day, March 21, 2014.